YannWe/GodShot-App/README.md

 # GodShot-App
 **Espresso Log App**

-**V2**
+**Version 2**

-V2 is refactored and improved for my own use via a raspberry pi and a 4" monitor stuck to a wall above my espresso machine.
-Below GodShot-App Mission Statement was for the frontend part of a webdev course.
+V2 is refactored and improved for my own use via a raspberry pi and a 4" monitor stuck to a wall above my espresso machine (guess i'll add pictures when its setup).
+Below GodShot-App Mission Statement was for the frontend part of a webdev course but technically still semi-relevant.
+V2 will simply be there record and house my own shots, set favourite shot setup (grind size and such) per type of bean.
+Might add additional features at a later time.

+**V1 README - semi-deprecated**
 ## Mission Statement
 I want espresso enthusiast to be able achieve their **God Shot** by tracking & comparing the result of their shots over time.